-Publishing this post required some mandatory humility on my part.
-But hopefully you can learn from my mistake so you know how and where to find free air for your car tires – for the rest of your life.
+Publishing this article on how to get free air for your car tires required some mandatory humility (lessons learned) on my part.
+But, hopefully you can learn from my mistake so you know how and where to find free air for your tires for the rest of your life.

 My wife and I have been battling a slow rim leak in one of our car’s tires for the past year.
 Depending on temperature, this suspect tire will drop below the recommended minimum PSI rating about once a week.
 Not good – for many reasons.
 In researching an article I previously wrote about how to check your tire pressure and inflate your tires, I learned that low tire pressure can lead to notably lower fuel efficiency.
 According to the U.S. Department of Energy,